snazzy-d/sdc/README.markdown

 The code is released under the GPL (see the LICENCE file for more details).
 Contact me at b.helyer@gmail.com

 Features
 ========
+What follows is a very high level overview of what's done, and what's still to do.
+This list is incomplete.

 Lexer
 -----